zushicat/single-image-SRGAN/README.md

 - return this batch

 Granted, there are several different ways for proper data loading, which is absolutely fine as long as batches are returned in the correct format (RGB and normalized to values between (-1,1)).

+**NOTE**
+Please check out this slightly modified version of data_loader.py: https://github.com/zushicat/single-image-ESRGAN
+Using additionally "pre-crops" of downscaled high res images seems to improve the quality of generated images (although I didn't measure the results).
+(I used this modified input for ESRGAN training, only.
+But maybe you are interested in testing this with SRGAN.)

 #### srgan.py